 Bidders may submit a bid for the Public Improvement Bonds and/or the Refunding Bonds, provided that, a separate bid shall be submitted for each series of the Bonds if a bidder determines to bid for both series.
 Each proposal for a series of the Bonds must be submitted electronically as described below.
-No bid of less than 100% of the aggregate principal amount of a series of the Bonds, no bid of greater than 110% of the aggregate principal amount of the Refunding Bonds, no oral or written bid, and no bid for less than all of a series of the Bonds described in this Notice of Sale will be considered by the Board.
+No bid of less than 100% of par with respect to either series of the Bonds, no bid greater that 120% of par with respect to the Public Improvement Bonds, no bid of greater than 110% of par with respect to the Refunding Bonds, no oral or written bid, and no bid for less than all of a series of the Bonds described in this Notice of Sale will be considered by the CFO.